loadsys/CakePHP-Stateless-Auth/README.md

 :warning: Just like normal Auth, the token will be sent in the clear and could be intercepted and re-used, so be sure to secure your connections using SSL.

 `TokenAuthenticate` will attempt to look up a User record using the provided token.
 You can define the name of your User model to query and the name of the token field to check in the component configuration as shown above.

+The StatelessAuthComponent uses this authenticate object by default.

 You will still access the Component as usual In your controllers: